Refusal Infrastructure for High-Risk Legal Actions

 What Comes Out: Sealed Artifacts

-- a unique decision / trace ID
+• a decision / trace reference

-- a human-readable rationale
+• a short human-readable rationale

 Firms typically: